nntrn/playlist-popularity/README.md

 ## Working with the Playground

 - Navigate between files in Glitch's left panel.
-- See server logs by clicking "Logs" at the top of the left panel.
+- See server logs by clicking "Status" at the top of the left panel.
 - Open the browser's **Developer Tools** by right-clicking and selecting **Inspect**.
 - Calls to the Spotify API live in **server.js**.
 - Calls to your own server and the rendering of the UI occur in **public/client.js**.